zsiki/GeoEasy/doc/reference_guide.rst

 Save the actual state of GeoEasy.
 The list of  opened datasets and windows are saved into the project file (.gpr).
-The project file is a simple text file. to the project
+The project file is a simple text file.

 Close project
 .............

-Close all data sets and windows except **Calculation results** and main window.
+Close all opened data sets and windows except **Calculation results** and main window.

 ComEasy
 .......